temportalflux/integro-tabletop/Backlog.md

 - Check for module updates on app resume/open (post login), automatically sync before app is shown
 - Button to forcibly fetch a character from storage (helpful in case of data desync where storage got the update but the local database did not)
 - Toast in bottom right for active tasks
-- Database updates/syncs
-	- Delete from DB on sync when receiving a change that deletes the file
 - Open editor when character sheet is opened on create
 - Don't create character in storage until it's saved for the first time in the builder/editor.
 - Saving to Storage